chanzuckerberg/cztack/aws-aurora-mysql/README.md

 # AWS Aurora MySQL

-This module will created a robust and secure [AWS Aurora](https://aws.amazon.com/rds/aurora/) MySQL cluster.
+This module will create a robust and secure [AWS Aurora](https://aws.amazon.com/rds/aurora/) MySQL cluster.

 A few things this module does for you–